wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 - The inherited functions outannual() and outdaily() delegate to more generic functions, which are also used by
   \ref FaunaSim::Framework.
-- The class \ref GuessOutput::OutputLimiter has been introduced in order to observe the \ref sec_dependency_inversion and to avoid global variables.
+- The class \ref GuessOutput::IncludeDate has been introduced in order to observe the \ref sec_dependency_inversion and to avoid global variables.
   See also: \ref sec_herbiv_limit_output.